Sunny with a High Near 88 | SweetwaterNOW

 Today

-Scattered sprinkles before 7am.
 Sunny, with a high near 88.
-Windy, with a southeast wind 7 to 12 mph becoming west southwest 21 to 26 mph in the afternoon.
-Winds could gust as high as 37 mph
+Breezy, with a south wind 6 to 11 mph becoming west 18 to 23 mph in the afternoon.
+Winds could gust as high as 32 mph.

 Tonight

+Partly cloudy, with a low around 55.
+West wind 5 to 10 mph becoming light and variable.

+Sunny, with a high near 90.
+Breezy, with a south southwest wind 5 to 10 mph becoming west 16 to 21 mph in the afternoon.
+Winds could gust as high as 29 mph.

-Mostly clear, with a low around 50.
-Breezy, with a west wind 19 to 24 mph decreasing to 6 to 11 mph after midnight.
+Mostly clear, with a low around 52.
+Breezy, with a west northwest wind 16 to 21 mph decreasing to 5 to 10 mph after midnight.
+Winds could gust as high as 29 mph.

+Sunny, with a high near 86.
+Breezy, with a west wind 6 to 11 mph increasing to 15 to 20 mph in the afternoon.
 Winds could gust as high as 33 mph.

 Wednesday